 Several alternatives of overall Project arrangement and energy storage capacity were reviewed before selecting the arrangement and capacity presented in this Draft License Application.
-Conceptual plans and preliminary arrangements for pumped storage in this general location have been studied by various developers for decades.
-More recently, a conceptual facility design was developed as the JD Pool Pumped Storage Hydroelectric Project under a different FERC Project Number (P-13333).
-The following section describes the previous design alternative configuration and the review that led to the selected and current Goldendale Energy Storage Project alternative configuration.
+The original concept arrangement and facility design were developed as the JD Pool Pumped Storage Hydroelectric Project (JD Pool Project) under a different FERC Project Number (P-13333).
+As the project arrangement was refined, the project name also changed to the Goldendale Energy Storage Project under the current FERC Project Number (14861).
+The following section describes the JD Pool Project alternative configuration and the review that led to the selected and current Goldendale Energy Storage Project alternative configuration.

-2.1 Previous Design Alternative
+2.1 JD Pool Project Alternative

-The previous design included two upper reservoirs interconnected with a single high-pressure water conveyance shaft and tunnel; an underground powerhouse with appropriate access tunnels; a low pressure tunnel; and a lower reservoir located on the lands currently owned by the Columbia Gorge Aluminum smelter.
-Figures 2.1-1 and 2.1-2 show the general previous design arrangement.
+The JD Pool Project included two upper reservoirs interconnected with a single high-pressure water conveyance shaft and tunnel; an underground powerhouse with appropriate access tunnels; a low pressure tunnel; and a lower reservoir located on the lands currently owned by the Columbia Gorge Aluminum smelter.
+Figures 2.1-1 and 2.1-2 show the general JD Pool Project arrangement.